 These trees will grow at various heights.
-The range will be anywhere between 25 and 40 feet.
+The range will be anywhere between 25 and 40 feet with thick branches and a plump trunk.
 In tropical climates, you can expect these trees to be even wider than those grown in other areas of the country.

 When planting them in the ground — without the threat of frost — they will typically grow taller than growing them in a container.
 You could grow a plumeria tree on your patio and expect it to grow anywhere between five and 15 feet.

 This is where things do get a bit confusing.
 While plumeria flowers are edible, all parts of the plant are mildly toxic.
 The tree sap from a plumeria tree can cause skin irritation and rashes.